freshnemo/AD-KG/README.md

 7.Please run Multiple_task_reranking

 ## Licence
 This project is licensed under the Apache-2.0 License.
-However, the DRKG integrates data from many resources and users should consider the licensing of each source (see this [table](https://github.com/shuix007/COVID-19-KG/blob/master/licenses/Readme.md)) .
-We apply a license attribute on a per node and per edge basis for sources with defined licenses.
+However, the AD-KG integrates data from many resources and users should consider the licensing of each source We apply a license attribute on a per node and per edge basis for sources with defined licenses.